mtewes/f2n/README.rst

  What a strange idea to use a software like SExtractor without f2n!
     (Anonymous)

-The present code is an attempt, under construction, to replace some of the (ridiculously useful) functionality of my previous `f2n.py module <https://obswww.unige.ch/~tewes/f2n_dot_py/>`_, porting it to a recent python environment with astropy and matplotlib.
+The present code is an attempt, under construction, to replace some of the functionality of my ridiculously useful but very outdated previous `f2n.py module <https://obswww.unige.ch/~tewes/f2n_dot_py/>`_, porting it to a recent python environment with astropy and matplotlib.
 This new f2n will have a different and improved API, and should also have a much better coding style and bring new features.

 The **demos** in the ``examples`` directory can be run without even installing f2n (just download them an run the scripts), and provide a quick overview.